-The Base Contact must not accompany the Educational/Off-Site Visit.
+The Emergency Base Contact must not accompany the visit.

-The Base Contact must:
+The Emergency Base Contact must:

-- Make arrangements to be accessible throughout the duration of the visit - Ensure compliance with the emergency procedures (Section 2.3.2) - Clearly understand the 'visit closed procedure' (Section 2.3.3)
+- Make arrangements to be accessible throughout the duration of the visit. - Ensure compliance with the emergency procedures (Section 2.3.2). - Clearly understand the 'visit closed procedure' (Section 2.3.3).

-6.3.1 Reviewing the emergency plan
+6.3.1 Reviewing the Emergency Plan

-Once the plan is operational, the Visit Leader and the Base Contact need to regularly review and update its details.
+Once the plan is operational, the Visit Leader and the Emergency Base Contact need to regularly review and update its details.